Ribbon microphone: Principle of operation

 In a moving-coil microphone, the diaphragm is attached to a light movable coil that generates a voltage as it moves back and forth between the poles of a permanent magnet.
-In ribbon microphones, a light metal ribbon (usually corrugated) is suspended between the poles of a magnet.
-As the ribbon vibrates, a voltage is induced at right angles to both the ribbon velocity and magnetic field direction and is picked off by contacts at the ends of the ribbon.
-Ribbon microphones are also called "velocity microphones" because the induced voltage is proportional to the velocity of the ribbon and thus of the air particles in the sound wave, unlike in some other microphones where the voltage is proportional to the displacement of the diaphragm and the air.
+In ribbon microphones, a very thin light metal ribbon (usually corrugated) is suspended between the poles of a magnet.
+As the ribbon vibrates due to the sound it is exposed to, a voltage is induced at right angles to both the movement of the ribbon and magnetic field direction and is picked off by contacts at each end of the ribbon.
+Ribbon microphones are also called velocity microphones because the induced voltage is proportional to the velocity of the ribbon and thus of the air particles in the sound wave, unlike in some other microphones where the voltage is proportional to the displacement of the diaphragm and the air.

-One important advantage that the ribbon microphone had when it was introduced is that its very lightweight ribbon, which is under very little tension, has a resonant frequency lower than 20 Hz; in contrast to the typical resonant frequency of the diaphragms in contemporary high quality microphones which used other technology.
-The typical resonant frequency of those microphones is within the range of human hearing.
+One important advantage that the ribbon microphone had when it was introduced is that its very lightweight ribbon, which is under very little tension, has a resonant frequency lower than 20 Hz; in contrast to the typical resonant frequency of the diaphragms in other microphone types which is within the range of human hearing.
 So even the very early commercially available ribbon microphones had excellent frequency response throughout the nominal range of human hearing (20 Hz to 20 kHz for a young adult).

-The voltage output of older ribbon microphones is typically quite low compared to a dynamic moving coil microphone, and a step-up transformer is used to increase the voltage output and increase the output impedance.
-Modern ribbon microphones do not suffer from this problem due to improved magnets and more efficient transformers and have output levels that can exceed typical stage dynamic microphones.
+The native voltage output of ribbon microphones is typically quite low compared to a dynamic moving-coil microphone, and an internal step-up transformer is typically included to increase the voltage output with a corresponding increase in output impedance.

-Ribbon microphones were once delicate and expensive, but modern materials make certain present-day ribbon microphones very durable, and so they may be used for loud rock music and stage work.
-They are prized for their ability to capture high-frequency detail, comparing very favorably with condenser microphones, which can often sound subjectively "aggressive" or "brittle" in the high end of the frequency spectrum.
-Due to their bidirectional pick-up pattern, ribbon microphones may be used in pairs to produce the Blumlein Pair recording array.
+Ribbon microphones were once delicate and expensive, but modern materials make certain present-day ribbon microphones very durable, and so they may be used in loud environments and for stage work.
+They are prized for their ability to capture high-frequency detail, comparing very favorably with condenser microphones, which can often sound subjectively aggressive or brittle in the high end of the frequency spectrum.
+Due to their bidirectional pick-up pattern, ribbon microphones may be used in pairs to produce the Blumlein pair recording array.
 In addition to the standard bidirectional pick-up pattern, ribbon microphones can also be configured to have cardioid, hypercardioid, and variable pattern.

 As many mixers are equipped with phantom power in order to enable the use of condenser microphones, care should be taken when using condenser and ribbon microphones at the same time.
 If the ribbon microphone is improperly wired, which is not unheard of with older microphones, this capability can damage some ribbon elements; however, improvements in designs and materials have made those concerns largely inconsequential in modern ribbon microphones.